Elias Slothower

-Elias Slothower (born October 17, 1815) was an American farmer and politician.
+Elias Slothower (October 17, 1815 – April 7, 1890) was an American farmer, politician, and Wisconsin pioneer.
+He was a member of the Wisconsin State Assembly, representing eastern Lafayette County during the 1st Wisconsin Legislature.

+Biography

-Slothower was born in Adams County, Pennsylvania in 1815.
-Upon becoming and adult, he moved to Indianapolis, Chicago, and Madison, Wisconsin before finally settling near Monroe in Lafayette County, Wisconsin.
-He purchased a farm in the Town of Gratiot.
+Slothower was born in Adams County, Pennsylvania, in 1815.
+Upon becoming and adult, he moved to Indianapolis, Chicago, and Madison, Wisconsin, before finally settling near Monroe in Lafayette County, Wisconsin.
+He purchased a farm in the town of Gratiot.

 He was elected to the first Wisconsin State Assembly as a Democrat, serving in 1848.
-He also served as assessor and a member of Town of Gratiot board of supervisors.
+He also served as assessor and a member of town of Gratiot board of supervisors.

 He married Susanna E. Zeigle in 1836, with whom he had eight children.

+He died at his home in Gratiot on April 7, 1890.